dietrichlab-cs/dynamic_one-year_mortality_mds/README.md

 #### Rest of the pipeline

-The rest of the pipeline should work as is.
+The rest of the pipeline should work as is since all the downstream steps depend on the first 2 pipeline scripts.
 The `Snakefile_no_filter` will generate a feature matrix and the `Snakefile_training_only` will train the models on the generated feature matrix.

 ### Output